mspncp/gosu-wiki/To Do.md

   * Say "you can attach files after posting" below input box in board
   * Fix download for all my LD games as soon as Mac wrapper is nicer :(
   * Point out that Font#text\_width is only relevant to Font#draw etc
-  * Link to the FMOD MP3 licensing info page (or the page it refers to) publicly for clarification
+  * Link to the FMOD MP3 licensing info page (or the page it refers to) publicly for MP3 clarification
-  * Note: changing looping may restart song (audiere)
+  * Note: changing looping may restart song—clarify this? (audiere)
   * Insert http://www.libgosu.org/cgi-bin/mwf/default/nav\_up.png
   * Fix doxygen's fugliness (what's up there?!)
   * Refresh SupportedAudioFormats on Linux